for the Holland Community Opera Fellowship

 Professional experience will be considered in lieu of an academic degree.

-Candidates must have a valid driver’s license and may be subject to background checks as required by community partner organization policies.
+Candidates may be subject to background checks as required by community partner organization policies and must have a valid driver’s license.

 About Opera Omaha